Connect with others who understand.

 Treatments for Hidradenitis Suppurativa Tunnels

 Doctors use a combination of surgery and medications to treat HS tunnels.
 A few types of surgery can be used for HS and tunnels.
-Your dermatologist or surgeon will choose a procedure depending on the location of your tunnels and how severe your symptoms are.
+Your dermatologist or surgeon will choose a procedure based on the location of your tunnels and how severe your symptoms are.

 One myHSteam member shared their experience with surgery.
 “Just had surgery under my arm to remove the sinus tract last week,” they said.
 “That was the last bump from HS.
 I’ve been doing so good — no breakouts at all.”